How to Make a YouTube Video (Beginner’s Guide)

 YouTube Ranking Optimization

 Now that you’ve created an optimized video, it’s time to optimize within the YouTube platform.
 You don’t want to overcomplicate this.
 It isn’t about stuffing keywords into places and trying to trick YouTube into ranking your video.
+You want to be strategic in what you do and, above all else, provide value to your audience.

 Pro tip: Be honest in your title and description.
 People stop watching videos that don’t deliver on their promises.

 According to YouTube, 90% of the best-performing videos on YouTube use a custom thumbnail.
-Try to make your YouTube thumbnail interesting and different than everything else in the search results.
+Try to make your YouTube thumbnail exciting and different than everything else in the search results.
+Make your video worthy of a click.

-Leverage your current audience to build video velocity
+Leverage your current audience to build video velocity.

 The first 48 hours your video goes live are critical.
 This is where leveraging your current audience plays a big part.
+You can create a more substantial buzz, and your views will begin to climb through your existing base.

+Owen Video likes to create video velocity by acquiring views before a video is public and rewarding his followers with exclusive content.
+As a result, YouTube sees the video as more valuable and is more likely to appear high in search results.
 Here is one of Owen Video’s most successful strategies for YouTube video promotion.
-Mirroring his strategy with your own videos will help you improve their performance early on:
+Mirroring his strategy with your videos will help you improve their performance early on:

 Owen Video’s video promotion strategy example: